samubarreto/YouListToMp3/README.md

 > * Currently, there are several bugs related to file extension conversion; please be patient regarding this;
 > * It is **HIGHLY RECOMMENDED** to use the **"VLC Media Player"** for playing the downloaded music files;
 > * Run your IDE as an administrator to avoid some issues;
 > * To use the software, you need to install the following Python libraries: "customtkinter, tkinter, pytube, and unidecode."
-To install them, run the following command in your command prompt: "pip install customtkinter tkinter pytube unidecode";
+To install them, run the following command in your command prompt: "pip install customtkinter tkinter pytube unidecode".
-> * To create an executable copy of the application, you can use the setup.py file and follow the instructions of cxfreeze.

 ## **(PTBR) YouListToMp3**
 Software criado com o objetivo de possibilitar o download rápido e conveniente de playlists públicas do Youtube inteiras em mp3.
 Feito em Python usando principalmente a biblioteca pytube.